Academic Matters

 Curriculum and Subject Choice

-To balance breadth with quality, particularly with regard to the amount of time it is possible to spend in each subject, then decisions about choices of subject are required at various stages after Geits.
-This might include which languages to study or which creative subjects are to be sustained and nurtured.
-Advice is offered well before each of these decision-making stages, in the form of an Academic Guide or the work of the Careers department, together with reports and Parents’ Evenings.
+To balance breadth with quality, decisions about choices of subject are required at various stages after Geits.
+This might include which languages to study, or which creative subjects are to be sustained and nurtured.
+Advice is offered well before each of these decision-making stages, in the form of the Curriculum Guide, the work of the Careers department, and Parents’ Evenings.

-In 4ths and 5ths, pupils follow the SQA National 5 system, taking eight subjects over two years.
+In 4ths and 5ths, pupils follow the Qualification Scotland system, taking eight subjects (usually National 5s) over two years.
 These must include English and Maths, and a language and a science are strongly recommended alongside four other options.
-GCSEs are offered in some subjects (Art and Design, Photography and some extra Modern Languages).
+GCSEs are offered in Art & Design and Photography.
+Pupils are also able to take a Higher Project Qualification (HPQ) to help develop their independent research skills.

-In 6ths, pupils usually take five Highers, and then in 7ths they can go on to Advanced Highers.
+In 6ths, pupils usually take five Highers, and then in 7ths they can go on to study one of our many Advanced Higher options, or choose to pick up more Highers.
+Pupils in 6ths and 7ths can supplement their subject preferences with various electives, designed to add stretch to the curriculum.

 Support for Learning

-Co-operative teaching (e.g. in English, Maths, Science or Modern Languages) also takes place, whereby a number of pupils may be supported in the classroom alongside the subject teacher.
+Co-operative teaching (especially in English, Maths and Science) also takes place, in which pupils may be supported in the classroom alongside the subject teacher.

 Examinations